The-Code-Dose/thecodedose-website/_data/blog/2021-01-29-setting-my-goals-how-i-plan-to-achieve-more-in-2021.md

   - mindset
   - self help
 thumbnail: /assets/Vision Board Instagram feed template.jpg
+draft: false
 ---
 I recently saw [this video by Lenks](https://www.youtube.com/watch?v=xTEQw9tFTzo) where she shared her goals setting process.
 I was inspired by it to use a similar system to set my own goals for 2021.
 Keep on reading to find out how I plan to achieve more in 2021!

 #### Notion and Kanban Boards

 I use Notion for basically anything and everything - from shopping lists to expense tracking and as well as travel planning.
 Naturally, the best place for me to set and track my goals was Notion.

 *Confession:* I love Kanban Boards.

 > A *kanban board* is a visual way to manage tasks and workflows, which utilizes an analog or digital board with columns and cards.

 They look something like this in Notion-